carbonatefan/OPTiMAL/README.md

 	install.packages("ggplot2")
 	install.packages("RColorBrewer")

 To run the FWD model, set the correct working directory and execute the script FWDModel in RStudio.
-This will load the following files
+This will load

 ```
 ghWeightsNodes.csv
 ```
-amd
+and
 ```
 mf6.npy
 ```
-and the sample dataset
+as well as the sample dataset
 ```
 SampleDataset.xlsx
 ```